Filbosoft/order-service-lambda/README.md

 ## Structure
 This service is structured much like a micro service in the sense of simple and light weight components.

+## Notes
+- The minimum expected query parameter for orders is one query parameter related to createdAt